Tetyana Ramus: #ARTRAMUS

-In 2012 Tetyana Ramus founded the brand #ARTRAMUS, which combined modern art and high fashion.
+In 2012 Ramus founded the brand #ARTRAMUS, which combined modern art and high fashion.

-In 2015, in Basel (Switzerland), Tetyana Ramus represented Ukraine at the world fair of modern art, Art Basel, where she presented the series of "Dresses" works.

-She is the author of the idea of the collection, which was presented at the final of the contest "Miss Universe - 2016" in the Philippines.
+In 2015, in Basel, Switzerland, Tetyana Ramus represented Ukraine at Art Basel, where she presented the series of "Dresses" works.
+The collection was also presented at the final of the contest "Miss Universe - 2016" in the Philippines.

-The creative workshop of Tetyana Ramus, which is also a family art gallery, is located in Kyiv on Pechersk.
+Ramus's creative workshop, which is also a family art gallery, is located in Kyiv on Pechersk.

-In 2019, ARTRAMUS gallery entered the list of official locations of the art festival Kyiv Art Week.
-As part of the event program, Tetyana Ramus presented the first CATS exhibition in the ARTRAMUS space.
+In 2019, #ARTRAMUS gallery entered the list of official locations of the art festival Kyiv Art Week.
+As part of the event program, Ramus presented the first CATS exhibition in the ARTRAMUS space.
 At the opening of the exhibition, a lecture was held by Nikolai Palazhchenko - art dealer, curator, art critic, art historian and Art Basel VIP Representative in the Baltic and CIS countries.

 Social activity

-Tetyana Ramus is a permanent active participant, organizer and partner of various charity and social projects, such as:
+Tetyana Ramus is a permanent active participant, organizer, and partner in various charity and social projects, such as: